GitHub4Eddy/tibber_monitor/README.md

 Tibber API documentation: https://developer.tibber.com/docs/guides/calling-api Tibber API explorer: https://developer.tibber.com/explorer

+Changes version 1.0 (8th Januari 2022)
+- Reduced max and min price and percentage to two decimals digits
+- Solved issue with empty hourly energy
+- Added the prices to the log text of the child devices +1 +2 +3 +4 +5
+- Added percentages to the hourly prices in the labels
+- Added percentages to the minimum and maximum prices in the labels
+- Changed the abreviation to the latest moment (display in properties and labels) to get the (theoretical) most accureate calculation
+- Changed the default interval to 930 seconds to update more often and have less issues in case Tibber doesn't respond

+Changes version 0.6 (1st January 2022)
+- Solved bug that didn't cleaned up the labels

 Changes version 0.5 (1st Januari 2021)
 - Changed main device to generic.device
 - Changed Tax calculations